 any of the given |

 Deferred-using code that looks like a regular sequential function.
-If your code has a minimum requirement of Python 2.5, consider the use of
+Consider the use of

 inlineCallbacksinstead, which can accomplish the same thing in a more concise manner.

 @deferredGenerator def thingummy(): thing = waitForDeferred(makeSomeRequestResultingInDeferred()) yield thing thing = thing.getResult() print thing #the result! hoorj!